I am SO curious how we’ve gotten to this point.

 Keep in mind that one of the main tenants behind ethical breeding is lifetime support.

-If you aren’t willing to stand behind the puppies you create and their owners, stop now.
+If you aren’t willing to stand behind the puppies you create and their owners for life, stop now.

 See how many of these items you can check off.
 If you can’t for some reason, ask yourself if breeding your dog really is the best choice.